kspinos/java-dice-game/README.md

   0.0.1

-  Might add draw/points in a later version.
+  Might add draw/points calculations in a later version.